Kamau2022/Farmplus-application/README.md

 ## How to contribute
 We welcome any contribution that would make this project better.
-You can send me an email with suggestions on how to on how to improve this project
+You can send me an email with suggestions on how to improve this project

 ## Authors